drelich/PrusaMiniMINDAgcode/README.md

 Its goal is to make the first layer z-height somewhat more consistent.
 It's been working great so far, and a lot better than the pre-heat method I used to use before.

+**WARNING:** The placeholders used in the gcode below work with PrusaSlicer only.
+If you're using Cura or S3D, you will need to update it accordingly.

 ## Start Gcode
 ```M115 U3.2.1 ; tell printer latest fw version
 G28 ; home all without mesh bed level